top of page

 Conclusion:

-Laryngopharyngeal reflux poses a significant threat to vocal function, impacting individuals across various demographics.
+Laryngopharyngeal reflux does pose a significant threat to vocal function, impacting individuals across various demographics.
 Understanding the complex interplay between reflux mechanisms and vocal tissue vulnerability is essential for accurate diagnosis and effective management.
 With a comprehensive approach that involves lifestyle modifications, pharmacotherapy, and speech therapy, individuals affected by LPR-related vocal dysfunction can strive for vocal health and regain control over their precious instrument.

 References: